 - Where there’s direwolves, there’s also Starks.
-Martin confirmed the ancestors of Ned Stark will also appear in the series.
+Martin confirmed the ancestors of Ned Stark would also appear in the series.

 - There won’t be any Lannisters when the series begins, but that will all change as the series will likely depict how Lann the Clever, founder of House Lannister, swindled Casterly Rock from House Caster.

-Who Is in the Game of Thrones Prequel Cast?
+Who was in the Game of Thrones prequel cast?

-The prequel has also cast Miranda Richardson as what will be a series regular if HBO orders it to series, Entertainment Weekly reported.
+The prequel had also cast Miranda Richardson as what would have been a series regular if HBO ordered it to series, Entertainment Weekly reported.

-The rest of the cast includes Josh Whitehouse, Naomi Ackie, Denise Gough, Jamie Campbell Bower, Sheila Atim, Ivanno Jeremiah, Georgie Henley, Alex Sharp, and Toby Regbo.
-However, no details about any of their characters have been revealed.
+The rest of the cast included Josh Whitehouse, Naomi Ackie, Denise Gough, Jamie Campbell Bower, Sheila Atim, Ivanno Jeremiah, Georgie Henley, Alex Sharp, and Toby Regbo.
+However, no details about any of their characters were ever revealed.

-Who Is Part of the Game of Thrones Prequel Crew?
+Who was part of the Game of Thrones prequel crew?

 Jane Goldman created the prequel alongside original author Martin.
-Goldman will also serve as series showrunner.
+Goldman also served as series showrunner.

-Goldman, Martin, SJ Clarkson, James Farrell, Jim Danger Gray, Vince Gerardis, Daniel Zelman, and Chris Symes will all serve as executive producers.
+Goldman, Martin, SJ Clarkson, James Farrell, Jim Danger Gray, Vince Gerardis, Daniel Zelman, and Chris Symes all served as executive producers.

-Clarkson will also direct the pilot.
+Clarkson also directed the pilot.
 She previously worked on The Defenders and Jessica Jones and will direct the next Star Trek film.

 When was the Game of Thrones prequel canceled?